rayon-rs/rfcs/accepted/rfcNNNN-sleep-algorithm.md

 and it undoubtedly has a name.
 There are also obviously variations of this protocol.
 For example, the SLEEPY state could be eliminated, which would yield fewer compare-and-exchange operations but potentially more locks.
-It may be worth doing some experimentation
+It may be worth doing some experimentation.